Education

 Maintenance Vehicle & Pedestrian Access Way Design, Paving, & Drainage Repairs

 IDS Group is providing civil engineering and construction support services for the development of a shared access way at Topanga Canyon Charter School.
-The project involves the design and construction of a combined maintenance vehicle drive approach and pedestrian walkway to improve safety, accessibility, and functionality on campus.
+The project improves on-campus circulation and safety through the design of a dual-purpose maintenance vehicle drive approach and pedestrian walkway that enhances both accessibility and functionality.